MasterCard’s Tips On Protecting Yourself During “Bug” Season — Pt. I

-If you’re talking about the internet, online transactions, and electronic payments, unfortunately, you don’t have to wait for winter for it to be “bug” season – there are always plenty of “viruses” and contagions to command your interest!
+If you’re talking about the internet, online transactions, and electronic payments, unfortunately, you don’t have to wait for winter for it to be “bug” season we need to know network security tips as there are always plenty of “viruses” and contagions to command your interest!

 Among the latest, are the Shellshock Bug, which we mentioned in last week’s newsletter, as it was breaking.
 As a Financial Express article sums it up: “Bash is the Bourne Again Shell (some programmers do pun) which runs on Unix and Unix-like systems.
 Think of it as the command line—the empty prompt where humans type commands.
 Bash’s command interpreter, which tells the machine what humans want it to do, is slightly broken.
 It keeps reading beyond the page.
 If, for instance, a script sets an environment variable and signals the end of the command, Bash wants to know more.
 And if a command to wipe the hard disk follows, Bash will silently execute it.”